DO I HAVE A CASE? Navigating a Truck Accident Settlement or Lawsuit

 – Lost wages for all hours of work missed as part of your recovery from the accident, including follow-up doctor appointments and therapies for rehabilitation from any injuries.

 – Pain and suffering, which includes ongoing pain from injuries and emotional distress.
-Many insurance companies employ a formula to assign a monetary figure to pain and suffering.
+Many insurance companies employ a formula to assign a monetary figure to pain and suffering. - The complete history of the at-fault driver

 If the at-fault driver has a history of negligent driving, our team can use this information to leverage a stronger settlement on your behalf.
 A poor driving record may not be admissible in a court case, but most defendants do not want to take the risk that it might become part of the public record.
-In the case of commercial trucking companies that may have a history of drivers with poor safety records, it would be in their best interest to settle so that information remains out of the public eye.
+In the case of commercial trucking companies that may have a history of drivers with poor safety records, it would be in their best interest to settle so that information remains out of the public eye. - Initial offers from insurance companies

 As a general rule, we never recommend accepting the first offer an insurance company makes following an accident, and certainly never without first having a personal injury lawyer review it.
 Insurance companies prefer to settle claims and close cases quickly, especially if there is potential for large payouts if a victim decides to seek compensation through a court of law.
 First settlement proposals are usually low-ball offers.
 Our team can help determine if the insurance carrier is being fair before you sign on the dotted line.